daalber/PubMedToSheet/README.md

 # PubMedToSheet

-### Note: As of right now, the raw file is names TSV024.py :: This will be changed soon

 ## This is a python script which facilitates the creation of a sheet and import of pubmed data in a specified format

 Required modules: Biopython (for Entrez/Pubmed access), TKinter, OpenPyXl (for Excel functionality)